zkid18/DRL4Recsys/README.md

 - Epsilon-greedy exploration in the Actor-network.
 - Evaluated on offline datasets (MovieLens, Yahoo!
 Music, Jester)
 - Online evaluation with environment simulator.
 Pretrain PMF (probabilistic matrix factorization) model as an environment simulator.

+#### **Reinforcement Learning for Slate-based RecommenderSystems: A Tractable Decomposition and Practical Methodology**.
+Eugene Ie†, Vihan Jain, Jing Wang, Sanmit Narvekar, Ritesh Agarwal1, Rui Wu1, Heng-Tze Cheng1, Morgane Lustman, Vince Gatto3, Paul Covington, Jim McFadden, Tushar Chandra, and Craig Boutilier† [paper] (https://arxiv.org/pdf/1905.12767.pdf) [video] (https://www.youtube.com/watch?v=X3uozqaNCYE)

+- Developed a SLATEQ, a decompositio nof value-based temporal-difference and Q-learning that renders RL tractable with slates
+- LTV of a slate can be decomposed into a tractable value function of its component item-wise LTV
+- Introduced a recommender simulation environment, RecSim that allows the straightforward configuration of an itemcollection (or vocabulary), a user (latent) state model and a user choice model.
+- Session optimization
+- State - static users features as demographics, declared intresets, user context, summarizaiton of the previous history
+- Acions - the set of all possible slates.
+- Transition probability
+- Reward - measurement of user engagement.
+- In the MDP model each user should be viewed as a separate environment or separate MDP.
+Hence it critical to allow generalization across users, since few if any users generates enough experience to allow reasonable recommendations.
+- Combinatorial optimizaton problem - find the slate with the maximum Q-value.
+SlateQ allows to decompose into cobination of the item-wise Q-values of the consistent items.
+Tried top-k, greedy, LP-based methods.
+- Items and user intersts as a topic modeling problem
+- As a choice model, use an exponential cascade model that accounts for document position in the slate.
+This choice model assumes "attention" is given to one document at a time, with exponentially decreasing attention given to documents as a user moves down the slate.
+- A user choice model impacts which document(if any) from the slate is consumed by the user.
+Made an assumption that a user can observe any recommender document's topic before selection but can't observe its quality before consumption
+- Users interested in document d defines the relative document appeal to the user and serves the basis of the choice function.
+- Models are trained periodically and pushed to the server.
+The ranker uses the latest model to recommend items and logs user feedback, which is used to train new models.
+Using LTV labels, iterative model training, and pushing can be viewed as a form of generalized policy iteration.
+- A candidate generator retrieves a small subset (hundreds) of items from a large corpus that best matches a user context.
+Therankerscores/ranks are candidates using a DNN with both user context and item features as input.
+It optimizes a combination of several objectives (e.g., clicks, expected engagement, several other factors).

 ### Preprint Papers
 1. **Reinforcement Learning based Recommender System using Biclustering Technique**.
 Sungwoon Choi, Heonseok Ha, Uiwon Hwang, Chanju Kim, Jung-Woo Ha, Sungroh Yoon. arxiv 2018. [paper](https://arxiv.org/pdf/1801.05532.pdf)